jawahar-shazab/docs/docs/api.md

 GET /v1/notifications/
 ```

-Retrieves a list of all notifications for the user.
+This API retrieves a list of all notifications for the authenticated user, typically used to display any new or pending notifications within the system, such as alerts or system messages.

 #### 2.Create Notification (Development/Testing Only)